Vintage MG Parts - Parts Site for the MMM Enthusiast

 , click again to close)

-Step 6 - Remove vehicle from jack.
+Step 6 - Lower the vehicle off the jack.

 Lubrication - The adaptor is already greased and should operate with steering box oil.
-However, if lubrication is required, remove the spring tensioning bolt and insert a small quantity of semi-fluid grease before refitting the bolt.

 Home | Family MG History | Parts Catalogue | Parts/info Request | Visitor's Gallery | Links | Contact Us | Site Map

-Website last updated Mar 14 2024
+Website last updated Oct 12 2024

 Back to content | Back to main menu